AniketGodambe/flutter_feature_all_in_one/README.md

-flutter_feature_all_in_one
-Features in App with Source Code View
+# 📱 Flutter Feature All-in-One

-This Flutter application provides multiple essential device integrations, each feature demonstrated with clear source code examples.
-The following features are included, along with platform-specific permissions:
+A Flutter application showcasing multiple essential device integrations, each demonstrated with clear, working source code examples.
+This project is designed to be modular and easy to understand, making it perfect for learning or integrating into larger apps.

+🚀 Features with Code Samples

-1. Select Image From Device
+### 🔹 1.
+Select Image From Device
-   Allows users to pick images from their device gallery or camera.

-Description:
+📋 Description:

-Users can select and display images from the gallery or capture new photos using the camera.
-Uses the image_picker package for integration.
+Users can select and display images from their device gallery or capture photos using the camera, powered by the image_picker package.

-Required Permissions:
+🔐 Required Permissions:

-Android:
+Android

 android.permission.READ_EXTERNAL_STORAGE

 android.permission.CAMERA

-iOS:
+iOS

 NSPhotoLibraryUsageDescription

 NSCameraUsageDescription

-2. Fetch Contacts From Device
+### 🔹 2.
+Fetch Contacts From Device
-   Fetch and display the user's contact list.

-Description:
+📋 Description:

-Uses the contacts_service package to read and display contacts stored on the device.
+Displays the user's contact list using the contacts_service package.
+Demonstrates how to fetch and display contacts on both Android and iOS devices.

-Required Permissions:
+🔐 Required Permissions:

-Android:
+Android

 android.permission.READ_CONTACTS

-iOS:
+iOS

 NSContactsUsageDescription

-3. List Pagination With API
+### 🔹 3.
+List Pagination with API
-   Display API data in a paginated, scrollable list view.

-Description:
+📋 Description:

-Fetch data page-wise from a REST API and display it in a paginated list using Flutter's pagination utilities.
+Demonstrates paginated list loading using API data.
+Fetches data page-by-page and renders it in a scrollable, performant list view.

-Required Permissions:
+🔐 Required Permissions:

 Android & iOS: No special permissions required.

-Setup Instructions
+🛠 Setup Instructions
-Add required dependencies in your pubspec.yaml.
+Add required dependencies in your pubspec.yaml file.

-Update your AndroidManifest.xml (Android) and Info.plist (iOS) with the permissions listed above.
+Update permissions in the following files:

+AndroidManifest.xml (for Android)

+Info.plist (for iOS)

-Refer to the feature source code for specific implementation details.
+Refer to the feature-specific source code files for exact implementations and usage examples.

-Notes
+📌 Notes
-Request permissions at runtime using packages like permission_handler where applicable.
+Always request permissions at runtime using packages like permission_handler where required.

-Each feature includes clear and concise, well-commented code for easy understanding and integration.
+All code is modular, well-commented, and designed for easy integration and learning.

+This project is ideal for beginners exploring device integrations or teams building feature-rich apps.

+Feel free to contribute or customize features as per your project needs.
+Happy coding! 🚀